rbuckton/prex/docs/scheduling.md

 ## new AsyncQueue(iterable?)
 Initializes a new instance of the AsyncQueue class.
 * `iterable` [&lt;Iterable&gt;][Iterable] An optional iterable of values or promises.

+## queue.size
+Gets the number of entries in the queue.
+When positive, indicates the number of entries available to get.
+When negative, indicates the number of requests waiting to be fulfilled.

 ## queue.put(value)
 Adds a value to the end of the queue.
 If the queue is empty but has a pending